llemonS/ML_Siena/README.md

 (on this particular case it was Fiat-Siena)

 # First things first
-There is a snippet of code used for webscraping purposes collecting announced cars properties as price, kilometers, years, etc.
+There is a snippet of code used for webscraping purposes collecting announced cars properties as price, mileage, year, etc.

 # Database
 As soon as you have enough data collected from any given car model, you can play with some data analysis, I tried to figure out any kind of pattern on the file carros.csv, and got some beautiful polynomial regression.